-As the nation's principal conservation agency, the Department of the Interior has basic responsibilities to protect and conserve our land and water, energy and minerals, fish and wildlife, parks and recreation areas, and to ensure the wise use of all these resources.
-The department also has major responsibility for American Indian reservation communities and for people who live in island territories under U.S. administration.
+As the nation's principal conservation agency, the Department of the Interior has responsibility for most of our nationally owned public lands and natural and cultural resources.
+This includes fostering wise use of our land and water resources, protecting our fish and wildlife, preserving the environmental and cultural values of our national parks and historical places, and providing for the enjoyment of life through outdoor recreation.
+The department assesses our energy and mineral resources and works to ensure that their development is in the best interests of all our people.
+The department also promotes the goals of the Take Pride in America campaign by encouraging stewardship and citizen responsibility for the public lands and promoting citizen participation in their care.
+The department also has a major responsibility for American Indian reservation communities and for people who live in island territories under U.S. administration.

-Publication services were provided by the editorial and graphics staffs of the Denver Service Center.
-NPS D-101 September 1988
+Publication services were provided by the graphics and editorial staffs of the Denver Service Center.
+NPS D-101B January 1990